-- "Commission membership restricted based on family members who engaged in certain political activity" is underinclusive.
+- "Commission membership restricted based on \ \ \ family members who engaged in certain political activity" is underinclusive.
 The initiative excludes not just immediate family members, but also in-laws and any "cohabitating member of a household."
-IP 57, § 6(3)(c)(J).
-Readers would have no idea a person could not participate as a commissioner because of the past activity of their roommate or estranged former in-law who lives out of state (or out of the country). - "Changes redistricting criteria" does not adequately describe the initiative's impact on current redistricting criteria, including the initiative's de-emphasis on the existing requirement that districts not divide communities of common interest.
+IP 58, § 6(3)(c)(J).
+The summary should convey that an Oregonian is prohibited from acting as a commissioner because of the past activity of their roommate or estranged former in-law who lives out of state (or out of the country). - "Changes redistricting criteria" does not adequately describe the initiative's impact on current redistricting criteria, including the initiative's de-emphasis on the existing requirement that districts not divide communities of common interest and the initiative's new "compactness" mandate.
 See Fletchall I, 365 Or at 112-113, 117 (initiative's impact on current criteria set forth in ORS 188.010 should be addressed in the summary).